ykjit/yk/src/contributing/prs.md

 is to write documentation to the quality you would like to read it: use "proper" English (e.g. avoid colloquialisms), capitalise and punctuate appropriately, and don't expect to phrase things perfectly on your first attempt.

 In the context of pull requests, bear in mind that the code captures *what* has been changed, but not *why*: good documentation explains the context of a change, the reason the change is as it is, and the consequences of the change.
+The pull request itself should come with a description of what it aims to achieve and each individual commit must also contain a self-contained description of its changes.